phe9480/IntroStats/README.md

-# rutgers_statisticsII
+# Biomedical Statistics

-An R Package is created to facilitate the teaching of Statistics II, Department of Statistics, Rutgers University.
+An R Package is created for introductory statistics in biomedical fields

 Instructions to download and install the package